 This section focused on the experimental setup used in this study to investigate the mechanical properties of the corrugated sandwich structure.
 The test methods used in this study are tensile test and compression test.
-Tests were conducted on two types of composite materials; carbon fibre reinforced plastic (CFRP) and glass fibre reinforced plastic (GFRP).
-This study starts with experimental setup for sample preparation.
-Sample preparation for tensile test is prepared according to Standard test method for tensile properties of polymer matrix composite materials.
+Tests were conducted on two types of composite materials; CFRP and GFRP.
+This study started with experimental setup for sample preparation.
+Sample preparation for tensile test are prepared according to Standard test method for tensile properties of polymer matrix composite materials.
 The materials and fabrication procedures used in this research are also given in this chapter.

-Design of mould
+3.2 Design of mould

-The mould was prepared using a $45^{\circ}$ trapezoidal corrugated-core profile with a 210 mm by 290 mm effective area of fabrication.
+The mould was prepared using a 45° trapezoidal corrugated-core profile with a 210 mm by 290 mm effective area of fabrication.
 It was drawn using Solidwork software before fabricated.

 Figure 3.1 shows schematic diagram of trapezoidal corrugated-core with the dimension.
 Figure 3.2(a) is the Solidwork drawing with upper profile and lower profile and material is in between the profiles.
 Figure 3.2(b) shows trapezoidal corrugated mould which was fabricated from mild steel.
+Mild steel were used because it easy to machine while have sensible tensile strength.
+Mild steel also easy to find and are low cost.
 Every unit cell has an average height of 10 mm and a length of 30 mm.
-The cores used the corrugated 45° profile, as the female mould (lower profile) to hold the composite and as the male mould (top profile) pressed the material to form the shape of a trapezoidal profile.
+The cores used the corrugated $45^{\circ}$ profile, as the female mould (lower profile) to hold the composite and as the male mould (top profile) pressed the material to form the shape of a trapezoidal profile.